storj/storj/docs/design/repair-with-hashes.md

 ## Open issues

-We may ant to get rid of distinguishing between repair_gets and gets... should we always return them on a full piece download?
+We may want to get rid of distinguishing between repair_gets and gets... should we always return them on a full piece download?

 64MiB is current default max segment size, it doesn't have to be equal or close to 64MiB.
 Should we have an option to persist to disk?